 DeadSocial - Digital Legacy Management

-In the meantime feel free to read thought our visit our old website for support for support Here you will find information on a range of areas.
-These range from how to prepare for death in today's digital world to how to use the internet to arrange a funeral..
+Please feel free to read thought our visit our resources.
+Here you will find information on how the internet is changing death and bereavement.
+Our free to access tutorials range from how to prepare for death in today's digital world to how to use the internet to arrange a funeral..

 As featured in...

 Writing Your Advance Care Plan

 Advance care plans are a set of directions and future decisions about future care.
 They are often written when healthy and only take effect when we lose capacity of our body or mind.
 An 'Advance Care Plan' can help ensure that you are not given treatment that you do not wish to receive and that your family have power to act on your behalf if you wish them to.

 - An basic Advance Care Plan (aka Advanced Decision) template can be downloaded here.

 - A detailed Advance Care Plan template can be downloaded here

 Key principles of Advance Care Planning Process (by the National Council For Palliative Care)

 The process of creating an Advance Care Plan is voluntary.
 No pressure should be brought to bear by the professional, the family or any organisation on the individual concerned to take part in writing an Advance Care Plan (ACP)